-We are currently developing our antibiotic product candidate, MU1140 as well as other analog antibiotic product candidates, commercializing our ProBiora3 products and seeking partners for our other product candidates, including LPT3-04, and SMaRT Replacement Therapy.
-We seek to protect our products and product candidates through patents and patent applications, protected by ten issued U.S. patents and eight filed U.S. patent applications, including patents exclusively licensed from the University of Florida Research Foundation, Inc., or UFRF.
+We are currently developing our antibiotic product candidate, MU1140 as well as other homolog antibiotic product candidates, researching LBPs, commercializing our ProBiora3 probiotic products and have other product candidates, including SMaRT Replacement Therapy positioned for outlicensing or partnering.
+We seek to protect our products and product candidates through patents and patent applications.
+Our products and product candidates are protected by eight issued U.S. patents and five filed U.S. patent applications, including patents exclusively licensed from the University of Florida Research Foundation, Inc., or UFRF, and patent applications we filed in connection with our exclusive license agreement with Texas A&M University System.
 We are the exclusive worldwide licensee to the patents for our antibiotic product candidates, MU1140, and SMaRT Replacement Therapy, which are owned by the UFRF.
-We have worldwide commercialization rights to each of these product candidates.
+We also have worldwide commercialization rights to each of these product candidates.
+We co-own the intellectual property for certain homologs of our MU1140 and SMaRT Replacement Therapy product candidates with the Texas A&M University System.
+We have exclusively licensed the rights of the Texas A&M University System to this intellectual property.

-Product/Candidate Description Application Status Antibiotics MU1140 and analogs: Member of lantibiotic class of antibiotics Healthcare-associated infections Preclinical testing ProBiora3 ProBiora3: Blend of three beneficial oral care probiotic bacteria Oral health, teeth whitening, breath freshening (for humans, and companion pets) Commercial (GRAS, Food) - additional Clinical Studies underway to expand and enhance claims LPT3-04 Naturally occurring chemical Agent Weight loss Looking for partner SMaRT Replacement Therapy Genetically modified strain of S. mutans that does not produce lactic acid Dental carries-tooth decay Looking for partner
+Product/Candidate Description Application Status Antibiotics MU1140 and homologs: Member of lantibiotic class of antibiotics Healthcare-associated infections Nonclinical testing Live Biotherapeutic Products Bacteria based biotherapeutics Oral cavity diseases Early stage R&D ProBiora3 ProBiora3: Blend of three beneficial oral care probiotic bacteria Oral health, teeth whitening, breath freshening (for humans, and companion pets) Commercial (GRAS, Food) LPT3-04 Naturally occurring chemical agent Weight loss Exclusively out- licensed SMaRT Replacement Therapy Genetically modified strain of S. mutans that does not produce lactic acid Dental carries-tooth decay Positioned for partnership opportunities

-MU1140 and Other Lantibiotics
+MU1140, Homologs of MU1140 and Other Lantibiotics

 In the course of research and development MU1140 was found to be a potent antibiotic that is naturally produced by the parent of the SMaRT strain.
-We have also produced a synthetic version of MU1140 known as MU1140-S. MU1140 is active against all Gram positive bacteria against which it has been tested, including those responsible for a variety of healthcare-associated infections, or HAIs.
+MU1140 shows activity against all Gram positive bacteria against which it has been tested, including those responsible for a variety of healthcare-associated infections, or HAIs.

-On June 5, 2012, we entered into the ECC with Intrexon.
+On June 5, 2012, we entered into the Lantibiotic ECC with Intrexon.
 Through this collaboration we intend to develop lantibiotics, a novel class of broad spectrum antibiotics, as active pharmaceutical ingredients (API) toward the goal of commercialization for the treatment of infectious diseases in humans and companion animals.
-Intrexon is a leader in the field of synthetic biology and we believe a portion of their technologies covered by the ECC will facilitate the ability to produce sufficient quantities of native MU-1140 as well as a potential pipeline of other lantibiotics with significant commercial value.
+Intrexon is a leader in the field of synthetic biology and we believe a portion of their technologies covered by the Lantibiotic ECC helped to produce sufficient quantities of native MU1140 as well as a potential pipeline of other MU1140 homologs to initiate nonclinical testing.